 - maximum number of tenants

-- extra fee for pets, NSF cheques or late rent payments
+- extra fee for NSF cheques or late rent payments

-Once a rental agreement has been entered into both parties are bound by it even if the tenant does not move into the premises.
-This means that a tenant would still be responsible to pay rent even if they changed their mind and did not move in.
-If a tenant has entered into a rental agreement and is not allowed to move in, the tenant can apply to the Office of Residential Tenancies for an order of possession.
+Once the agreement is signed it is binding even if the tenant does not move in.
+The tenant would still have to pay rent even if they changed their mind and did not move in.
+If a tenant is not allowed to move in, the tenant can apply to the Office of Residential Tenancies for an order that they be allowed to move in.
 If either party breaches the agreement they can be held responsible for loss or damages the other party suffers because the agreement was breached.

-Many landlords have a checklist on which to mark the condition of each room when the tenant moves in and moves out.
-A landlord or tenant can get a sample checklist* from the Office of Residential Tenancies.
+Many landlords have a checklist to mark the condition of each room when the tenant moves in and moves out.
+A landlord or tenant can get a sample checklist from the ORT.
 Either party can also make their own checklist.
 It is a good idea for the tenant and the landlord to both sign, date and keep a copy of the checklist.
 A checklist protects both landlords and tenants.
-It can protect a tenant from a claim that damage occurred while the tenant lived in the premises or it can help a landlord prove that damage occurred during the tenancy.
+It can protect a tenant from a claim that damage occurred while the tenant lived in the place or it can help a landlord prove that damage occurred during the tenancy.

 Paying a Security Deposit

-A security deposit can only be requested at the beginning of a tenancy, unless Social Services had previously guaranteed the security deposit and then removed the guarantee.
-In this case a landlord may request a security deposit from the tenant during their tenancy.
+If Social Services removes the guarantee, the landlord can request a security deposit from the tenant.
 The landlord must give the tenant one month's written notice that a security deposit is now required.
 One-half must be paid one month after the notice is given and the rest is due three months after the notice was given.
 Tenants who are leaving Social Assistance due to employment may be able to receive some funds from Social Services to help out with a security deposit and should contact their worker.

-The security deposit must be held in trust by the landlord.
-If the tenancy lasts five years or more the tenant is also entitled to interest on the deposit calculated in accordance with the Act.
+The security deposit must be held in trust by the landlord during the tenancy.
+It must be deposited in a trust account at a bank, credit union or other financial institution.
+It belongs to the tenant and must be held in trust for them.
+Once the tenancy is over the landlord may make a claim for some or all of it.
+If the tenancy lasts five years or more the tenant is entitled to interest on the deposit.
+Interest is calculated in accordance with the Act.

 A Word about Roommates

-Co-tenants and roommates may want to think about drawing up an agreement between themselves.
+People who decide to share a rented place can have a written agreement outlining their rights and obligations towards each other.
 It won't change the obligation of tenants to landlords, but some disputes may be avoided if everyone sharing the space agrees on the terms of the arrangement and understands their rights and obligations.
-In the event that a dispute still arises and cannot otherwise be resolved, co-tenants and roommates may have to consider taking the matter to Small Claims Court.
-A written agreement between the parties, along with other evidence, can help establish a claim should the matter end up in court.
+If disputes still arise, roommates may have to consider taking the matter to Small Claims Court.
+A written agreement may help a tenant make the case that their roommate did not do what they agreed to do.

 Living in a Rented Place